 We believe it is important that children see their writing as having purpose and that they regard themselves as authors of their own work.
 Examples of children’s writing can be seen in all classes as well as around the school on display.
 Writing is taught through modelling, guiding, role play and extended writing experiences.
 Every week across the school on a Monday, children are taught initially phonics and then as they progress through the school, spelling patterns and rules.
 This is followed up throughout the week with mini spelling sessions to reinforce the phoneme, pattern or rule taught.
 Children are given a challenge word of the week in assembly to try and use in their weekly writing, in addition to this classes create their own word of the week based on the research they have completed on that weeks phoneme or pattern.
 All classes from year 1 onwards have weekly grammar lessons that are referred to in following reading and writing sessions.
 High standards of presentation are valued and children are taught to join their writing, developing precision, fluency and speed.
 Consistent high levels of presentation are rewarded with a pen licence!

 Mathematics is essential to everyday life.
-Through teaching and learning in this area we aim to ensure that all children become confident and fluent in the fundamentals of Mathematics, through varied and frequent practice with increasingly complex problems over time.
-Our teaching programme follows the White Rose Mastery Scheme which covers the curriculum requirements of:
+Through the teaching and learning in this area we aim to ensure that all children become confident and fluent in the fundamentals of Mathematics, through varied and frequent practice with increasingly complex problems over time.
+Our teaching programme follows the Mathematics Mastery programme in EYFS and KS1 The White Rose Mastery Scheme in KS2 which covers the curriculum requirements of: